secmff/my_entry/README.md

 now that is not implemented.

 ## front-end machines ##
 The front-end machines run `unicorn` and `nginx` to run the `sinatra` application.
 This setup can also be split.
-Running the `unicorn` instances in a middleware layer and having separate machine to run the nginx instances which will loadbalance to the `unicorn` instances.
+Running the `unicorn` instances in a middleware layer and having separate machines to run the nginx instances which will loadbalance to the `unicorn` instances.

 Biggest problem was getting the application to use the redis-cluster.
 The default provided gem `redis` does not handle clusters (yet).
 Redis cluster needs a smart client `redis-rb-cluster`.
 But it is not possible to get that to work safely in combination with pipeline.
 A redis feature that `lamernews` application uses.
-I disable all the use of pipeline and connected the application to `redis-rb-cluster`.
+I disable all uses of pipeline and connected the application to `redis-rb-cluster`.
 All the changes I made are documented in:
 ```
 https://github.com/secmff/lamernews
 https://github.com/secmff/redis-rb-cluster/